lharding/lsh-bin/README.md

 I prefer using tiny scripts to aliases because it saves me going around to all my open terminals and re-sourcing .profile, and I have them available from contexts that aren't my main shell.
 This is the collection of those scripts that aren't machine-specific.

+Fair warning: these are [shop built jigs](http://robnapier.net/go-is-a-shop-built-jig) and may lack niceties like polite usage strings when given bad parameters.

 ## The Scripts

 ### backup